Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing/_index.md

 Each invoice will follow this lifecycle status:

-* **Draft**: the invoice is generated on the Marketplace side and not yet submitted to the billing system
+* **Draft**: the invoice has been generated on the Marketplace side but not submitted to the billing system
 * **Open**: the invoice has been successfully submitted to the billing system
 * **Paid**: the invoice has been paid in the billing system and its status is synchronized in the Marketplace

 ## Choosing your integration: natives or custom

-Amplify Enterprise Marketplace natives billing integration are based on [Stripe](#stripe-billing-integration) or [MyFatoorah](#myfatoorah-billing-integration).
-Follow the previous link to see how to setup and use those billing systems.
+Amplify Enterprise Marketplace natives billing integrations are based on [Stripe](#stripe-billing-integration) or [MyFatoorah](#myfatoorah-billing-integration).
+Follow the previous links to learn how to set up and use those billing systems.

-If you are not working with Stripe or MyFatoorah, you can also choose to implement your own integration based on the Amplify Enterprise Marketplace APIs and the 3rd party payment Gateway of your choice.
-This custom integration and the mandatory steps is describe here: [Custom billing integration](/docs/integrate_with_central/custom_billing)
+If you are not working with Stripe or MyFatoorah, you can choose to implement your own integration based on the Amplify Enterprise Marketplace APIs and the 3rd party payment Gateway of your choice.
+This custom integration and the mandatory steps is described in [Custom billing integration](/docs/integrate_with_central/custom_billing).

 ## Stripe billing integration

-Stripe platform is available [here](https://stripe.com).
+The Stripe platform is available at [stripe.com](https://stripe.com).

 ### Stripe account configuration